lVlyke/lithium-angular/README.md

 }
 ```

+As you can see in the example above, an ```onButtonPress``` function is automatically created in the component's template that can be used to bind to events.

 #### EventSource method decorators

-Method decorators may be passed to ```EventSource``` and will be applied to the underlying facade method.
+Method decorators may be passed to ```EventSource``` and will be forwarded to the underlying facade function.

 ##### Example